korniko98/pivot-atlas/docs/artifacts/tls-certificate.md

 ### Servers

-!!! abstract inline end "Example"

-	The default configuration of Cobalt Strike servers is to use a specific self-signed TLS certificate (SHA-1 `6ECE5ECE4192683D2D84E25B0BA7E04F9CB7EB7C`).
-Some threat actors make the mistake of using this default certificate, which can be leveraged for identification.[^1]

 ####:octicons-arrow-right-24: Servers serving it

 Threat actors use [TLS certificates](/artifacts/tls-certificate) to enable encrypted TLS communication between attacker-controlled servers, as well as between infected clients and attacker-controlled servers (such as for encrypting communication between malware and its C&C server).
 If a threat actor deploys multiple servers as part of the same campaign, they might use the same certificate across a subset of their fleet, or use several certificates with partially overlapping details.

 Given a certificate, analysts can query [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) and [Censys](https://search.censys.io) for the certificate itself or for any of its individual details (such as serial number or common name) to identify potentially related servers.

+!!! abstract "Example"

+	The default configuration of Cobalt Strike servers is to use a specific self-signed TLS certificate (SHA-1 `6ECE5ECE4192683D2D84E25B0BA7E04F9CB7EB7C`).
+Some threat actors make the mistake of using this default certificate, which can be leveraged for identification.[^1]

 ??? example "Try it out"